-So if you’re just starting your journey or have been at it for a while, here are some tips to help you along the way.
+So if you’re just starting your journey or have been at it for a while, here are some tips to help your fearful dog.

 Humans seem to be hardwired to want to get someplace by the shortest, most direct path.
 When it comes to working with a fearful dog, however, it’s best to accept that you’re going to be taking the scenic route.
 You should prepare for setbacks and breakdowns, and you may have to take an alternate route every once in awhile.

 The fact is, setbacks are going to happen and they’re perfectly normal when it comes to our fearful dogs.
 But that doesn’t mean you’ve failed.
 Even in the worst case scenario, you’re likely not going to go back to the place you started.
 If you stay the course, you’ll be gaining ground and moving forward toward your goal.
 So when detours happen, acknowledge them but don’t let yourself be discouraged by them.

 After adopting Mayzie, I became hypervigilant about everything around us.
 What were the potential triggers on our walks?
 What might cause her to fly into a panic in the house?
 Frankly, it was stressful because it seemed that Mayzie’s many boogeymen were always lurking just around the corner.